 This can be called to close the context by hand.
-If this is not called, the context will automatically be closed when it is garbage collected.
+If this is not called, the context will automatically be closed when it is garbage collected, in which case you may see a ResourceWarning about the unclosed context.

 underlying

 The address of the underlying libzmq context